Revisiting Knowledge Distillation via Label Smoothing Regularization: Introduction

 \section{Introduction}

-\citet{hinton2015distilling} proposed Knowledge Distillation (KD) to transfer knowledge from one neural network (teacher) to another (student).
-Usually, the teacher model has strong learning capacity with higher performance, which teaches a lower-capacity student model through providing ``soft targets''.
-It is commonly believed that the soft targets of a teacher model can transfer ``dark knowledge'' containing privileged information on similarity among different categories~\citep{hinton2015distilling} to enhance the student model.
+Knowledge Distillation (KD)~\cite{hinton2015distilling} aims to transfer knowledge from one neural network (teacher) to another (student).
+Usually, the teacher model has a strong learning capacity with higher performance, which teaches a lower-capacity student model through providing ``soft targets''.
+It is commonly believed that the soft targets of the teacher model can transfer ``dark knowledge'' containing privileged information on similarity among different categories~\cite{hinton2015distilling} to enhance the student model.

 In this work, we first examine such a common belief through following exploratory experiments: 1) let student models teach teacher models by transferring soft targets of the students; (2) let poorly-trained teacher models with worse performance teach students.
 Based on the common belief, it is expected that the teacher model would not be enhanced significantly via training from the students and poorly-trained teachers would not enhance the students, as the weak student and poorly-trained teacher models cannot provide reliable similarity information between categories.
-However, after extensive experiments on various models and datasets, we surprisingly observe contradictory results: the weak student can improve the teacher and the poorly-trained teacher can also enhance the student remarkably.
-Such intriguing results motivate us to interpret KD as a regularization term, and we re-examine knowledge distillation from the perspective of Label Smoothing Regularization (LSR)~\citep{szegedy2016rethinking} that regularizes model training by replacing the one-hot labels with smoothed ones.
+However, after extensive experiments on various models and datasets, we observe contradictory results: the weak student can improve the teacher and the poorly-trained teacher can also enhance the student remarkably.
+Such intriguing results motivate us to interpret KD as a regularization term, and we re-examine knowledge distillation from the perspective of Label Smoothing Regularization (LSR)~\cite{szegedy2016rethinking} that regularizes model training by replacing the one-hot labels with smoothed ones. \footnote{Code: https://github.com/yuanli2333/Teacher-free-Knowledge-Distillation}